 According to Socialblade, Rob is currently getting approximately 90,000 views a day across his entire channel.
 As I’ve mentioned before in some of my other net worth calculations, guessing how much a YouTube channel earns in ad revenue alone is always difficult – especially since it varies from niche to niche.

 For the sake of consistency, I’m going with the $1000 per million views calculation as I’ve done before.
-The superspeedersrob YouTube channel isn’t that large compared to others (such as TJ Hunt and thestradman), but he’s pulling in at least $30,000 a month alone in ad revenue.
+The superspeedersrob YouTube channel isn’t that large compared to others, but he’s pulling in at least $30,000 a month alone in ad revenue.

 $100,000: sponsored content